briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 	print "Variance around the mean: ", dataset_variance

-### Standard Error of the Mean (S.E.M.)
+#### Standard Error of the Mean (S.E.M.)

 Combined with the mean, the S.E.M. enables you to establish a range around a mean that the majority of any future replicate experiments will most likely fall within.
-A general rule of thumb is to have at least 30 replicate runs to compute a reliable S.E.M.

 	import scipy